Aqila-Farahmand/offline_chatbot_app/README.md

 ---

+## Desktop Implementation

+1. **llama.cpp** is used for on-device LLM inference on desktop platforms (macOS, Windows, Linux).
+This requires native binaries and sufficient storage/compute resources.
+2. Place your compiled `llama-cli` binary in the appropriate platform directory (e.g., `macos/Runner/Resources/llama/`).
+3. Add one or more `.gguf` models to `assets/models/` or let the app locate them at runtime.

-## Prerequisites
+### Prerequisites (Desktop)

-1. **Flutter ≥ 3.16** with the desired platform SDKs installed (`flutter doctor`).
+- **Flutter ≥ 3.16** with platform SDKs installed (`flutter doctor`).
-2. **Xcode** (latest version recommended) is required for building and running on macOS and iOS.
-Install from the Mac App Store and ensure you have agreed to the license by running `sudo xcodebuild -license`.
-3. **Note on Apple Development Certificates**, For local development and testing on simulators or your own connected Apple devices, a paid Apple Development Certificate is generally NOT required.
-Xcode allows you to sign apps with your free Apple ID.
-You can manage your Apple ID in Xcode under `Xcode > Settings (or Preferences) > Accounts`.
-A paid Apple Developer Program membership is only necessary for distributing your app via the App Store, TestFlight, or for advanced team provisioning.

-4. A **compiled `llama.cpp` binary** (`llama-cli`) for each native platform you intend to target.
-   • macOS: provided under `macos/Runner/Resources/llama/`.
-   • Others: drop the binary & required `.dll/.so/.dylib` files in the equivalent `.../Resources/llama/` directory.
-5. One or more **GGUF models** (e.g. `llama-2-7b.Q4_K_M.gguf`).
-Place them in `assets/models/` (bundled) **or** allow the app to download/locate them at runtime.
+- **Xcode** (latest) for macOS/iOS builds.
+Accept license: `sudo xcodebuild -license`.
+- **llama.cpp** binary for your OS.
+- **GGUF models** in `assets/models/`.

+---

+## Mobile Implementation

+1. Integrating llama.cpp directly on mobile is impractical due to storage and compute constraints.
+Instead, we use **MediaPipe** for efficient on-device LLM inference on Android and iOS.
+2. The LLM Inference API uses the `com.google.mediapipe:tasks-genai` library.
+Add this dependency to your Android app’s `build.gradle` file.
+3. Models must be in `.task` format for both Android and Web applications.

+### Prerequisites (Mobile)

+- **Flutter ≥ 3.16** with Android/iOS SDKs.
+- Add `com.google.mediapipe:tasks-genai` to your Android `build.gradle`.
+- Use `.task` model files for MediaPipe.

+---

+## Authentication

+To setup firebase authentication:

-6. `firebase_options.dart` created via `flutterfire configure` _or_ copy your Google-service files into each platform directory (`GoogleService-Info.plist`, `google-services.json`).
+- Generate `firebase_options.dart` via `flutterfire configure` _or_ copy your Google-service files into each platform directory (`GoogleService-Info.plist`, `google-services.json`).

+---

 ## Connectivity Notes

 - **First-time login (or re-login after a token expiry / manual sign-out) requires an active internet connection** so that Firebase Authentication can verify user credentials.
 - Ensure you have **deployed your Firebase project (Authentication + Firestore/Database rules)** before distributing the app.
 Credentials are fetched once, after which **all chat generation happens completely offline** — no prompts or model weights leave the device.

+---

 ## Running the App (Development)